 36-509.
 Confidential records; immunity; definition

 A. A health care entity must keep records and information contained in records confidential and not as public records, except as provided in this section.
-Records and information contained in records may only be disclosed to:
+Records and information contained in records may be disclosed only as authorized by state or federal law, including the health insurance portability and accountability act privacy standards (45 Code of Federal Regulations part 160 and part 164, subpart E), or as follows to:

 1. Physicians and providers of health, mental health or social and welfare services involved in caring for, treating or rehabilitating the patient.